🥕 Canine Nutrition: Fueling a Happy, Healthy Life

 Proper nutrition is the cornerstone of your dog’s health, behavior, and longevity.
 Whether you’re welcoming your first puppy or managing the unique needs of a senior dog, understanding what, when, and how to feed your dog makes all the difference.

-This guide will walk you through everything you need to know: balanced diets, reading food labels, feeding schedules, managing picky eaters, and much more.
+This guide will walk you through everything you need to know: feeding during training sessions, balanced diets, reading food labels, feeding schedules, managing picky eaters, and much more.

 🧪 Understanding Dog Food Labels